TritonVM/triton-vm/specification/src/processor-table.md

 ## Extension Colums

-The Processor Table has 13 extension columns, corresponding to Evaluation Arguments and Permutation Arguments.
+The Processor Table has the following extension columns, corresponding to [Evaluation Arguments](evaluation-argument.md), [Permutation Arguments](permutation-argument.md), and [Lookup Arguments](lookup-argument.md):
-Namely:

 1. `RunningEvaluationStandardInput` for the Evaluation Argument with the input symbols.
 1. `RunningEvaluationStandardOutput` for the Evaluation Argument with the output symbols.
 1. `InstructionLookupClientLogDerivative` for the Lookup Argument with the [Program Table](program-table.md)